zaubererty/docker-ttrss/README.md

 -e DB_PASS=ttrss
 ```

-##### Database superuser
+### Database user

-When you run TT-RSS, it will check your database setup.
+When you run TT-RSS it will check your database setup.
 If it can not connect using the above
 configuration, it will automatically try to create a new database and user.

 For this to work, it will need a superuser (root) account that is permitted to create a new database